DSpace/RestContract/epersonregistrations.md

 [Back to the list of all defined endpoints](endpoints.md)

 ## Main Endpoint
-**GET /api/eperson/epersonregistrations**
+**GET /api/eperson/registrations**

-As we don't have a use case to iterate over all the existent epersonregistrations, the main endpoint is not implemented and a 405 error code is returned according to our [general error response codes](README.md#Error-codes).
+As we don't have a use case to iterate over all the existent registrations, the main endpoint is not implemented and a 405 error code is returned according to our [general error response codes](README.md#Error-codes).

 ## Single EPerson registration

 As we don't have a use case to retrieve an epersonregistration based on the email, the single endpoint is not implemented and a 405 error code is returned according to our [general error response codes](README.md#Error-codes).

 ## Search EPerson registration
-**/api/eperson/epersonregistrations/search/findByToken?token=<:token>**
+**/api/eperson/registrations/search/findByToken?token=<:token>**

 Exposes the registered email address based on the token.
 Also exposes whether it's a new user registration, or a password reset for an existing user.